Hydrogen energy in New Zealand

 Some types of hydrogen production are more environmentally friendly than others, as illustrated in the image below.

-Grey hydrogen (produced using natural fossil gas) is currently used to an extent in New Zealand, as zero carbon green hydrogen is not yet readily available.
-The largest hydrogen users in New Zealand use grey hydrogen where natural fossil gas is split using a process called steam methane reforming to extract the hydrogen, producing significant carbon emissions in the process.
-Hydrogen produced using emissions intensive methods like steam methane reformation is commonly referred to as blue hydrogen where some of the CO2 produced is captured.
+- Grey hydrogen is hydrogen produced using fossil gas.
+It is currently used to an extent in New Zealand, as zero carbon green hydrogen is not yet readily available.
+To produce grey hydrogen, fossil gas is split using a process called steam methane reforming to extract the hydrogen.
+Significant amounts of carbon emissions are produced in the process.

-Green hydrogen is hydrogen produced by electrolysis, a process that uses electricity to split water into hydrogen and oxygen.
+- Green hydrogen is produced by electrolysis, a process that uses electricity to split water into hydrogen and oxygen.
 Hydrogen is considered ‘green’ when the electricity used is from renewable sources.
 Green hydrogen is a clean energy carrier that has the potential to play a role in a low-emissions economy – particularly to replace existing grey hydrogen use as well as fossil fuels in some industries.

 Many countries – including New Zealand – are investing in the research and development of green hydrogen production and applications for use, which is allowing the technology to continue to improve and its uses understood.